 According to the Bureau of Labor Statistics, employment of statisticians and mathematicians is projected to grow 33% from 2016 to 2026: much higher than the projected growth rate for all occupations.
 Furthermore, the median annual pay for statisticians in some industries is close to six figures.

 Knowledge of statistics — the science of collecting, analyzing and interpreting data — is more valuable than ever in today’s data-driven age.
-If a business has the ability to collect and analyze these huge amounts of data, it can better make informed decisions to achieve its goals.
+If a business can collect and analyze these vast amounts of data, it can better make informed decisions to achieve its goals.

 Statisticians are also likely to find employment in research and development.
-The need for statisticians in such a wide variety of industries means that you will be able to combine your other talents with your statistical skills to achieve a rewarding and interesting career!
+The need for statisticians in such a wide variety of industries means that you can combine your other talents with your statistical skills to achieve a rewarding and exciting career!

-Your daily tasks in the office may vary substantially depending on the field that you decide to work in.
+Your daily tasks in the office may vary substantially depending on the field you decide to work in.
 In the manufacturing industry, for example, statisticians are instrumental in creating statistical models for quality control.
 Additionally, they assist in building products that will satisfy customers while increasing company profit.